BetaHydri/RC4_AD_Check/README.md

 - **Consolidated recommendations**: Single recommendation section to avoid repetition across domains
 - **Professional output formatting**: Clean, organized display with boxed messages and dynamic sizing
 - **Windows Server 2025 compatibility warnings**: Alerts for objects that will fail authentication on Server 2025 DCs
-- **Optional remediation**: Interactive mode to fix issues by setting AES-only encryption
-- **Export capability**: Results can be exported to CSV for further analysis

 ## Requirements